saalfeldlab/n5/doc/README.md

 Chunked datasets can be sparse, i.e. empty chunks do not need to be stored.

-## Filesystem specification, version 2.0.3-SNAPSHOT
+## File-system specification, version 2.0.3-SNAPSHOT

 N5 group is not a single file but simply a directory on the file system.
 Meta-data is stored as a JSON file per each group/ directory.
 Tensor datasets can be chunked and chunks are stored as individual files.
 This enables parallel reading and writing on a cluster.